nodejs/readable-stream/README.md

 npm install --save readable-stream
 ```

-***Node-core streams for userland***
+***Node.js core streams for userland***

-This package is a mirror of the Streams2 and Streams3 implementations in
+This package is a mirror of the streams implementations in Node.js.
-Node-core.

 Full documentation may be found on the [Node.js website](https://nodejs.org/dist/v10.5.0/docs/api/stream.html).